Why are we more likely to blame the victim and give the accused the benefit of the doubt?

 We believe in the inherent goodness of humanity.

 We like to think that, by nature, humanity is good.
 But the reality is that while we are capable of kindness, we are also capable of great evil.
-From the slave trade to genocides and even the most recent Russian invasion of Ukraine, we have witnessed acts of violence and barbarism throughout history.
+From the slave trade to genocides and even the most recent Russian invasion of Ukraine, we have witnessed violence and barbarism throughout history.

 What is more disturbing is that seemingly decent people can commit horrific acts.
 Early American colonists, for example, killed Native Americans and stole their lands.